ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night,
+My friends would look upon my quiet face
+Before they laid it in its resting place,
+And deem that death liad left n almost fair.
+And. laying snow-white tto.vers against my hair,
-mooth it down with tearful tenderness,
+Would smooth it down with tearful tenderness,
 And fold my hands with lingering caress.
 Poor hands, so empty and so cold to-night.
 If I should die to-night,